PromptShieldpromptShieldpromptShield

 pip (included with Python)

-A PromptShield API key (Professional or Business plan)
+A promptShield API key (Basic or Pro plan)

 2. Install the SDK